tom6931/PSSS/README.md

 # PSSS

 The Department of Energy Joint Genome Institute (DOE JGI) and National Center for Biotechnology Information (NCBI) are collaborating to sponsor a team at the BioIT hackathon in Boston on May 15-16.
 Participants will interrogate SRA using appropriate tools (Pebblescout and SourMash) to identify reads of interest.
 They can then explore these results by examining metadata of the reads, aligning pre-assembled contigs with BLAST, and identifying conserved domains on the contigs.
+Read an overview of this project [here](https://github.com/ncbi/PSSS-Bytes2Biology/wiki).

-This documents describes the tools and steps in the workflow for this hackathon team.
+This document describes the tools and steps in the workflow for this hackathon team.

 # Searching the Sequence Read Archive (SRA).

-SRA is big wih close to 18 PB of data.
-Tools such as PebbleScout and SourMash match kmers found in a query to kmers in SRA to select SRA runs that might be of interest.
+SRA is big with more than 36 PB of data.
+Tools such as PebbleScout and SourMash use kmers in a query to select SRA runs that might be of interest.
 These programs do not return alignments but instead a ranked list of matches that can be further explored.

 We describe how to run Pebblescout and SourMash.
 Pebblescout is best at ??? and SourMash is good at ???

 ## Pebblescout
 We will use this [page](https://pebblescout.ncbi.nlm.nih.gov/) to search SRA with Pebblescout.
 Pebblescout can run in three differnet modes that are Profile, Summary, and Detailed.
 Here, we discuss the Summary mode.
 An input file can be uploaded to this page or it can be pasted into a text box.
 Results can be viewed on this page or a TSV file downloaded.
 The fields in the TSV file are described in the Pebblescout [documentation](https://pebblescout.ncbi.nlm.nih.gov/?view=doc).
 The TSV file has one line per read identified and three scores are included in that line: raw score, percent coverage, and the Pebblescout score.
-The percent coverage and the pebblescout score (a normalized score) are probably the most interesting for this work.
+The percent coverage and the Pebblescout score (a normalized score) are probably the most interesting for this work.

-Example output from Pebblescout is (query was NC_003715.1:1330-2928):
+Pebblescout output (truncated) for NC_003715.1:1330-2928:

 ```
 QueryID	SubjectID	RawScore	%coverage	PBSscore	BioSample	Title